1961 Goldsboro B-52 Crash

 Village

 Eureka is a town in Wayne County, North Carolina, United States.
-The population was 197 at the 2010 census.
+As of the 2020 census, Eureka had a population of 214.
 It is included in the Goldsboro, North Carolina Metropolitan Statistical Area.
 Eureka is situated 3½ miles north of 1961 Goldsboro B-52 Crash.

 1961 Goldsboro B-52 Crash